Jaeiya/gilmer/docs/COMMITSYNTAX.md

 action(subject): description
 ```
 **Action**
 Should be one of the **allowed** actions listed at the bottom of this document.
 It's a single word which lets the reader know what's happening: *fix*, *clean*, *feat*, etc...
-An action like *feat* may not look like an action, but it's referring to the action: *created new feature*.
-Obviously, it would be silly to type out that whole line, so we just say *feat* for short; it's not the only word which implies an action.
+An action like *feat* may not look like an action, but it's referring to the action: *created new feature or functionality*.
+Obviously, it would be silly to type out that whole line, so we just say *feat* for short and it's not the only word which implies an action.

 **Subject**
 Should be the specific context that the **action** is being applied to.
 This is usually a *file* or *class* name, but can also be a prolific *concept* or *function* within the code-base.